 The primary purposes of this offering are to create a public market for our shares for the benefit of all of our shareholders, retain talented employees by providing them with equity incentives, and obtain additional capital.
-We plan to use the net proceeds of this offering and the Concurrent Private Placement, as follows:

-- approximately 40% for general corporate purposes, which may include investment in product and technology research and development, sales and marketing activities, technology infrastructure, capital expenditures, and other general and administrative matters; - approximately 15% to set up entities and apply for operating licenses in multiple jurisdictions to expand our customer base and better serve them with global investment products; - approximately 15% to satisfy the increased capital adequacy requirements pursuant to the New Zealand Stock Exchange or regulators in other jurisdictions; and - approximately 30% for the acquisition of, or investment in, technologies, solutions or businesses that complement our business, although we have no present commitments or agreements to enter into any acquisitions or investments.
+We plan to use the net proceeds of this offering primarily for general corporate purposes, which may include investment in product and technology research and development, sales and marketing activities, technology infrastructure, capital expenditures, and other general and administrative matters.
+We also plan to set up entities and apply for more operating license in multiple jurisdictions to expand our customer base and better serve them with global investment products.
+We will also use the proceeds to satisfy the increased capital adequacy requirements pursuant to the New Zealand Stock Exchange or regulators in other jurisdictions.
+In addition, we may use a portion of these proceeds for the acquisition of, or investment in, technologies, solutions or businesses that complement our business, although we have no present commitments or agreements to enter into any acquisitions or investments.
 The amounts and timing of any expenditures will vary depending on the amount of cash generated by our operations, and the rate of growth, if any, of our business.
-Accordingly, our management will have significant flexibility in applying the net proceeds of the offering and the Concurrent Private Placement.
-If an unforeseen event occurs or business conditions change, we may use the proceeds of this offering and the Concurrent Private Placement differently than as described in this prospectus.
-See "Risk Factors-Risks Related to this Offering and Our ADSs-Our management will have considerable discretion as to the use of the net proceeds from this offering and the Concurrent Private Placement and you may not agree with our management on these uses."
+Accordingly, our management will have significant flexibility in applying the net proceeds of the offering.
+If an unforeseen event occurs or business conditions change, we may use the proceeds of this offering differently than as described in this prospectus.

-In utilizing the proceeds of this offering and the Concurrent Private Placement, we are permitted under the PRC laws and regulations to provide funding to our PRC subsidiaries only through loans or capital contributions.
-Subject to satisfaction of the applicable government registration and approval requirements, we may extend intercompany loans to our PRC subsidiary or make additional capital contributions to our PRC subsidiary to fund its capital expenditures or working capital.
+In utilizing the proceeds of this offering, we are permitted under the PRC laws and regulations to provide funding to our PRC subsidiaries only through loans or capital contributions.
+Subject to satisfaction of the applicable government registration and approval requirements, we may extend inter-company loans to our PRC subsidiary or make additional capital contributions to our PRC subsidiary to fund its capital expenditures or working capital.
 We cannot assure you that we will be able to obtain these government registrations or approvals in a timely manner, if at all.
-See "Risk Factors-Risks Related to Our Corporate Structure -PRC regulation of loans and direct investment by offshore holding companies to PRC entities may delay or prevent us from using proceeds we receive from this offering and the Concurrent Private Placement to make loans or additional capital contributions to our PRC subsidiaries."
+See "Risk Factors-Risks Related to Our Corporate Structure-PRC regulation of loans and direct investment by offshore holding companies to PRC entities may delay or prevent us from using proceeds we receive from this offering to make loans or additional capital contributions to our PRC subsidiaries."